greatscottgadgets/hackrf/docs/source/hardware_triggering.rst

 Open Your HackRF One
 ~~~~~~~~~~~~~~~~~~~~

-The HackRF One case has small plastic clips holding it together.
-These may be damaged when the case is opened, but typically the case can still be used after such damage.
-Please follow the instructions in `this video <https://www.youtube.com/watch?v=zuXJtpTSEJM>`__ by `Jared Boone <https://twitter.com/sharebrained>`__.
+If your HackRF Ones are not bare boards, you will need to open up their cases to access the pin headers on the HackRF Ones.
+Each HackRF One case has small plastic clips holding it together.
+These clips may be damaged when the case is opened, but typically the case can still be used after such damage.
+Please follow the instructions in `this video <https://www.youtube.com/watch?v=zuXJtpTSEJM>`__ by `Jared Boone <https://twitter.com/sharebrained>`__ to open your HackRF One cases.

-Open the enclosures of both HackRF Ones to access their pin headers.

 Identify the Trigger Pins